 Consider working in a co-working space where you can expose yourself to like-minded individuals and professionals from different organizations.

-Rent your own desk, and consider water cooler talk with your workmates as a chance to connect with them on a professional level.
+Rent your own desk, using various sites for logos, and consider water cooler talk with your workmates as a chance to connect with them on a professional level.
 Even if they don’t need your services, there’s a chance they know someone who does.

 Remember, when it comes to networking, nothing beats meeting people in real life as opposed to the internet.